nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Currently, special characters such as `@` are not allowed in AlternateContact, even though they could conceivably be part of a contact's alternate email.
 We plan to allow for special characters to be included in AlternateContact.

+1. Currently, duplicate values for deletion indices as well as parameters like `t/` get silently merged.
+This is not outright rejected for the convenience of users.
+However, users may have accidentally entered such duplicate values, which may result in the app's behaviour differing from users' expectations.
+We plan to display additional warning messages for commands like `add`, `edit`, and `delete`, to warn users of any such duplicate values that were entered.
+Users may then press enter again to confirm the command's execution, or edit the command.